How ABB ensures its use of materials does not endanger vulnerable societies or habitats.

-Stricter legal frameworks have been put in place worldwide, which means ABB is required to monitor the source of certain minerals more closely, and phase out the use of hazardous substances in ABB products and processes.
+In practice, this means that we have systems in place to monitor the source of certain minerals more closely, and phase out the use of hazardous substances in ABB products and processes.
 ABB expects suppliers to actively support ongoing efforts to manage and demonstrate product compliance with regulations such as REACH, RoHS and Conflict Minerals.
+We encourage our suppliers and sub-contractors to adopt similar standards and to comply with regulatory requirements.

 Our organization continues to support responsible minerals sourcing and industry initiatives, while working with our suppliers to facilitate conflict-free sourcing that contributes to economic growth.
-In addition, ABB is a member of the Conflict-Free Sourcing Initiative (CFSI) and adheres to the OECD guidelines to increase the transparency of conflict minerals in our supply chain.
+In addition, ABB is a member of the Responsible Minerals Initiative (RMI) and adheres to the OECD guidelines to increase the transparency of conflict minerals in our supply chain.

 The eastern portion of the Democratic Republic of the Congo (DRC) has long been the site of one of the world’s worst humanitarian crises, and the conflict there continues.
 Revenue from the illegal mining and trading of the DRC's natural resources have been exploited to fund armed conflict, and serious human rights abuses are linked to that conflict and to mines for certain ores, now known as conflict minerals.